huyuhui001/mySite/docs/cloud/KubernetesTutorials-Aliyun-Foundamentals.md

 ### Container Layer

-We are using Containerd service to manage our images and containers via command `nerdctl`, which is same concept with Docker.
+Scenario:

-Tasks:
+Use Containerd service to manage our images and containers via command `nerdctl`, which is same concept with Docker.

 * Get namespace.
 * Get containers.